rse/componentjs-tracing/README.md

 * **config=&lt;cfg&gt;:** Adds the specified section of the ini file to overwrite defaults

 ##Building the PEG grammar
-If you want to make any changes to the PEG grammar, that is used to parse the constraints, then you first have to have a look at the [grammar.peg](docu/grammar.peg).
-After having changed the file as desired run the grunt task 'grammar' by simply executing this line in your bash/cmd.
+If you want to make any changes to the PEG grammar that is used to parse the constraints, then you first have to have a look at the [grammar.peg](docu/grammar.peg).
+After having changed the file as desired, run the grunt task *grammar* by simply executing this line in your bash/cmd/cygwin.

 	grunt grammar